Random walks on rings and modules: Introduction

 \begin{example} Let $R$ be the ring $\mathbb{Z}/4\mathbb{Z}$, which we order as $(0,1,2,3)$, and let $V=R$.
 Since $1$ and $3$ are associates, we set $p_3 = p_1$.
 The transition graphs of the coin-toss walk and the affine walk are shown in Figure~\ref{fig:ex-Z4}.
 The eigenvalues of their respective transition matrices are

 and

 \end{example}

 The plan of the rest of the paper is as follows.
 In Section~\ref{sec:prelims}, we review first the representation theory of groups followed by that of monoids, emphasizing the parts that are relevant to this study.
 In Section~\ref{sec:affine}, we study the structure of the affine monoid and use the results in the previous section to understand the representation theory of this monoid.
-Next, we prove Theorem~\ref{t:main2} and examine various special cases of this general result in Section~\ref{sec:eigen}.
-The paper ends with an appendix proving Proposition~\ref{p:cyclic.sub}.
+Finally, we prove Theorem~\ref{t:main2} and examine various special cases of this general result in Section~\ref{sec:eigen}.